Lavender Scare: Resistance

 A group of eight lesbians in San Francisco formed a group called Daughters of Bilitis in September 1955.
 It was initially set up as way 'to meet and interact with other lesbians in a safe environment.'
 They later sought to change laws criminalising homosexuality.

+The homophile movement, including the Daughters of Bilitis and the Mattachine Society, has been considered the predecessor to the lesbian and gay liberation movement of the late 1960s and early 1970s.